Astros' Orbit is surprise guest at couple's wedding

 HOUSTON, Texas (KTRK) --The bride is usually the star of any wedding, but one newlywed may have been upstaged at her very own nuptials thanks to Orbit!

-According to the bride, Marissa Tucker, Orbit's arrival was a surprise from one of the groomsmen."one day I was on Facebook and saw that Orbit had crashed a wedding, I jokingly texted him (the groomsman) asking if he could have Orbit come to our wedding as his wedding present to Ryan and I!
-I never actually thought anything would come of it," Tucker wrote Eyewitness News.
+According to the bride, Marissa Tucker, Orbit's arrival was a surprise from one of the groomsmen."One day I was on Facebook and saw that Orbit had crashed a wedding.
+I jokingly texted him (the groomsman) asking if he could have Orbit come to our wedding as his wedding present to Ryan and I!
+I never actually thought anything would come of it," Tucker wrote to Eyewitness News.

 But little did Tucker know, the groomsman, along with her now husband Ryan Tucker, set the plan in motion.